 Vinification: Fermented in open-top stainless steel fermenters.
 Hand plunged two times daily.
 Post fermentation soak for two to three weeks followed by maturation in barrel.

-Maturation: Matured in French oak barriques for 20 months (20% new).
+Maturation: Matured in French oak barriques for over 18 months (20% new).

 Cellaring Potential: 4-6 years.